alinex/node-ssh/README.md

   , 10000
 ```

+The retry part can also be kept away to use the defaults (from config).

-The following is a short form if no special retry times are used:
+The following is a short form, only possible if no special retry times are used:

 ``` coffee
 ssh = require 'alinex-ssh'